Women's Heart Care

 - Screening echocardiogram - a noninvasive imaging test that uses sounds waves to take pictures of your heart, so we can study how efficiently your heart functions.

 - Hemoglobin A1c test (HbgA1c) - a blood test to determine your risk of diabetes.

 - Microalbuminuria test - a urine test to identify early kidney disease.

-Cardiac CT for Calcium Scoring (Coronary Calcium Score)
+Cardiac CT Scan for Calcium Scoring (Coronary Calcium Score)

-For women with an increased risk of heart disease or diabetes, we also offer a test called cardiac computed tomography (CT) for calcium scoring.
+For women and men with an increased risk of heart disease or diabetes, we also offer a test called cardiac computed tomography (CT) scan for calcium scoring.
 Cardiac CT for calcium scoring uses a type of X-ray that lets us look at the coronary arteries that supply blood to the heart - which helps us determine if there is a buildup of plaque, which could cause the arteries supplying the heart to narrow or be blocked.
-This test helps us learn more about your risk for CAD and heart attack.
+This test helps us learn more about your risk for coronary artery disease and heart attack.
 Additional testing may be required for people with a high calcium score.

 Microvascular Disease: Diagnosis and Treatment

 Microvascular disease affects the heart’s tiny arteries, which are more difficult to see by traditional screening.
 Cardiologists are learning more about how microvascular disease can affect heart attack risk.
 At Memorial, we are working to diagnose and treat women who have this type of chest pain, and two of our cardiologists have special interest in this topic.